HYSKOA-Coll/HYSKOA_Demo/README.md

-s is a blog demo
+It's a routine exercise demo from hyskoa